 Financial profits from a company's trading and non-trading loan relationships and related matters are usually based on the accounts, and the distinction between 'capital' and 'revenue' receipts and deductions is not relevant.
 Instead, all credits and debits in the accounts are aggregated in order to find the net profit or deficit.
-Certain statutory adjustments have to be made, which include an interest capping limitation ('debt cap').
+Certain statutory adjustments have to be made, which include an interest capping limitation.

 For traders, any profit or loss on loan relationships, and/or on intangibles, is generally included within the trading profits.
 If the company doesn’t have a trade, then loan relationships and intangibles are treated as a separate source of income or loss.

 Where a loss arises in respect of a particular source of income, there are detailed rules regarding the possible offset of the loss.
-Carryback and sideways reliefs are often allowed within limits; carryforward is generally allowed and carried forward losses do not time expire.
+Carryback and sideways reliefs are often allowed within limits; carryforward is generally allowed and carried forward losses do not time expire, although from April 2017 the maximum carried forward loss offset is broadly limited to GBP 5 million plus 50% of the current year profits in excess of that amount.
 Losses can also be utilised by other group companies (see the Group taxation section).